China allows Xi to remain president indefinitely, tightening his grip on power

 “We’ve not got around to discussing that yet,” Chen Yunying, a senior defector from self-ruled Taiwan who is married to Justin Yifu Lin, the World Bank’s former chief economist.

-“We’ll get it in the next few days,” she told Reuters, referring to the candidate list for vice president, and adding “everyone has been saying” it will be Wang for the position.
+“We’ll get it in the next few days,” she told Reuters, referring to the candidate list for vice president, and adding“everyone has been saying” it will be Wang for the position.

 Xi began his second five-year term as party chief in October and at the end of the week will be formally appointed by parliament to his second term as president.